Dragoneers/BevyJam5/PLAN.md

 ## Introduction

 Welcome to LifeSim Pet Handling Game, a fun and engaging life simulation/pet simulation game.
 Immerse yourself in a world where you get to be a dragon ฅ^˙Ⱉ˙^ฅ rawr!
 This file contains the plan to all of you dragoneers to adjust and give your opinions.
-On the features, gameplay elements and customization given.
+Things like ideas for features, gameplay elements, should be put here.

 ## Features